papamidas/H7_DDSVariants/README.md

 'P' | pressing this button changes to sample period input mode (reciprocal value of the sample frequency; same for both channels) other | pressing any other letter resumes cyclic output of the status of both DDS channels

+After cloning the git repository to your PC, start STM32CUBEIDE and select File->Open Projects from File System->Import Source: Directory, and select one of the project directories.

+In the project explorer, right click on the project and select "Build project".

+The first build will show a lot of warnings during compilation of drivers etc. This due to the compiler flag [-Wunused-parameter].
+Just ignore these warnings.